Metformin-Induced Diarrhea: 7 Best Treatments.

 No high-quality clinical trial assessed the probiotic’s effect in improving metformin-induced diarrhea.
 However, regarding the good safety profile, and the numerous potential benefits of probiotics on your health, a trial of probiotics can be done.

 It is a good idea to stop common foods that increase diarrhea.
 This may help control metformin-induced diarrhea.
 Try to decrease the intake of the following foods:

 - Spicy foods: such as chili peppers and curry blends.

-- Sugar substitutes (commonly used among diabetic patients): including artificial sweeteners (aspartame, saccharin, and sucralose), and sugaroalochols (as mannitol, sorbitol, and xylitol.
+- Sugar substitutes (commonly used among diabetic patients): include artificial sweeteners (aspartame, saccharin, and sucralose) and sugar alcohols (such as mannitol, sorbitol, and xylitol.

-Ask your doctor or dietitian about the best option to avoid diarrhea and control your blood sugar at the same time.
+Ask your doctor or dietitian about the best option to avoid diarrhea and control your blood sugar simultaneously.

 Common foods that contain artificial sweeteners:

 - Reduced-sugar cereals.

 - Low-sugar condiments, like coffee creamer and ketchup.